ansible-community/ansible-vault/role_variables.md

 ## `vault_seal_type`

 - Selects one Vault seal mechanism.
-- Supported values: `auto`, `shamir`, `transit`, `awskms`, `azurekeyvault`, `gcpckms`, `ocikms`, and `pkcs11`.
+- Supported values: `shamir`, `transit`, `awskms`, `azurekeyvault`, `gcpckms`, `ocikms`, and `pkcs11`.
-- `auto` derives the type from one enabled legacy boolean.
-With no enabled legacy boolean, it uses Shamir behavior and renders no `seal` stanza.
+- The default is `shamir`.
+An enabled legacy boolean takes priority over `shamir` for compatibility.
 - `gcpckms` matches the Vault seal stanza; the legacy role variables retain their established `vault_gkms` prefix.
-- An explicit selector must agree with an enabled legacy boolean.
-Multiple legacy booleans and selector conflicts fail before role changes are applied.
+- An explicit non-Shamir selector must agree with an enabled legacy boolean.
+Legacy booleans take priority over `shamir` for compatibility.
+Multiple legacy booleans and other selector conflicts fail before role changes are applied.
-- Default value: `auto`
+- Default value: `shamir`

 The legacy variables remain supported for compatibility, but new inventories should set `vault_seal_type`.
 The role does not automatically delete obsolete seal configuration files: they can be needed by Vault seal migration.